Sumaya198/GoodReadMeGenerator/README.md

 ## Description:
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg "Liscense Badge")

-  Generating a high quality README.md file so that the developer can quickly create a professional read me for a new project.
+  Generating a high quality README.md file in order for the developer to save time when working on a new project.

 ## Installation:
-Clone the repo and initiate the program with "node index".
+Clone the repository and initiate the program with "node index"

 ## Intructions:
-undefined
+Answer the questions with as much detail as possible

 ## Usage:
 Accurately respond to the inputs.
-Once you have answered all the questions the program will generate a professional README.md file with all your inputs organised within the file
+Once you have answered all the questions the program will generate a professional README.md file with all your inputs organised within

 ## Contribution:
-Contributions are welcome.
+contributions are welcome

 ## Test
-Not required
+none required

 ## License:
 for more information about the license, click on the link below.